 – Fits Dura-Ace, Ultegra, 105 and others with this bolt pattern.

-Cyclocross chainrings with BRIDGE technology – made specifically for the demands of ‘Cross.
+Cyclocross and Gravel chainrings with BRIDGE technology – made specifically for the demands of ‘Cross.

 The 42/34 tooth chainring combination by WickWerks was made famous by Katie Compton as she dominated the Cyclocross World Cup in the 2013-2014 season.
 Her choice to go smaller rather than bigger bucked traditional wisdom but propelled her to many race wins and the overall Cup!
 This 42/34 tooth combination is now available for everyone — and this specific set — is made to fit the newer Shimano 4-bolt road cranks.